 If your Fido is very vocal it can sometimes be difficult to tell the difference!

-Anyone who's ever owned a dog will tell you that listening to Fifi barking her little head off for no good reason (at least none that you can see) is enough to drive the most laid-back puppy parent to seriously question their sanity!
+Anyone who's ever owned a dog will tell you that listening to Fifi barking her little head off for no good reason is enough to drive the most laid-back puppy parent to seriously question their sanity!

 This page will help you figure out if your pup's noise-making is just part of her being a dog, or whether it's an issue you need to deal with.